links last updated August 2020

 Like this article?
 Please share it to encourage others,

-and for more on how to pray and put faith into practice
+and for more on how to pray and other acts of faith,

 sign up for my free email updates.